Distality Rank

 \section{Introduction}

 In this paper, we define and develop distality rank and strong distality rank as classification tools for first-order model theory.
 The local versions of these ranks classify EM-types; however, in the natural fashion, they may also be applied globally to classify first-order theories.
 Both ranks are generalizations of distality which was introduced in 2013 by Pierre Simon \cite{simon:distalandnondistal}.

-The introduction of distality was motivated as an attempt to better understand unstable NIP theories by studying their stable and ``purely unstable," or distal, parts separately.
+The introduction of distality was motivated as an attempt to better understand unstable NIP theories by studying their stable and ``purely unstable,'' or distal, parts separately.
 This decomposition is particularly easy to see for algebraically closed valued fields where the stable part is the residue field and the distal part is the value group.
-This approach of studying stable and distal parts separately can also be applied to types over NIP theories where each type can be decomposed into a generically stable partial type and an order-like quotient \cite{1604.03841}.
+The approach of studying stable and distal parts independently can also be applied to types over NIP theories where each type can be decomposed into a generically stable partial type and an order-like quotient \cite{simon:typedecomposition}.

-Distality quickly became interesting and useful in its own right, and much progress has been made in recent years studying distal NIP theories.
+Distality quickly became interesting and useful in its own right, and much progress has been made in recent years studying distal theories.
 Such a theory exhibits no stable behavior since it is dominated by its order-like component.
-There are many interesting examples.
-All o-minimal theories are distal, and so are the $p$-adics \cite{MR3001548}.
-Philipp Hieronymi and Travis Nell developed criteria for determining when certain expansions of o-minimal theories remain distal \cite{MR3631293}, and Nell continued this work by studying distal behavior in dense pairs of o-minimal structures \cite{Nell2018DistalAN}.
+There are many interesting examples: All o-minimal theories are distal, and so are the $p$-adics \cite{simon:distalandnondistal}.
+Philipp Hieronymi and Travis Nell developed criteria for determining when certain expansions of o-minimal theories remain distal \cite{hieronymi:distalpairs}, and Nell continued this work by studying distal behavior in dense pairs of o-minimal structures \cite{nell:distalbehavior}.
 In 2018, the asymptotic couple of the field of logarithmic transseries was shown to be distal by Allen Gehret and Elliot Kaplan \cite{gehret:distalitytransseries}, and in 2020, Aschenbrenner, Chernikov, Gehret, and Ziegler explored distality in valued fields and, among other things, proved that the differential field of the logarithmic-exponential transseries is distal \cite{aschenbrenner:distalityinvaluedfields}.